jsmith873/Documentation-Project-1/README.md

-# Project 1
-## By Jonas Smith
+# Project 1 By Jonas Smith
-Documentation for Project 1 in Data Visualization
+Design Documentation for Project 1 in INFO H517 Data Visualization.